Azure Event Grid Alternatives: Comparing Hookdeck, Amazon EventBridge, Google Eventarc, and Confluent Kafka

 Google Eventarc key features

-• No in-flight processing: If you need to enrich or transform events with Google Eventarc then your most convenient option is to route events out to a Cloud Function or other Google product.
+- No complex processing: If you need to enrich or transform events with Google Eventarc then your most convenient option is to route events out to a Cloud Function or other Google product.

 How does Google Eventarc shape up against Azure Event Grid?